What is TaaS (Takedown As a Service)?

 2. Security Phases and the As a Service Model

-A critical point to note is that current "As a Service" models in the security sector are predominantly focused on passive responses (prevention, detection, analysis).
+It is important to note that current As a Service models in the security industry predominantly focus on passive responses—that is, prevention, detection, and analysis.

 3. Differences Between Passive and Active Responses